hheisig51/LaGuia/README.md

 ![Source Control](/Images/source-control.png)

 Click it.
-This is where VSCode manages all the source control...
+This is where VSCode manages all the source control betweeen your local computer and your git repository in the cloud.
+However, _you can always use VSCode without a repo_!

-WIP
+PLACEHOLDER FOR VIDEO WALKTHROUGH

+PLACEHOLDER FOR NON-VIDEO WALKTHROUGH

 ### Extensions